jolive50/equity-lens/docs/ROLE_DIVISION.md

    - **NOTE**: Do not begin ensemble work until at least 2 sentiment models are complete and working

 9. **ChromaDB Vector Store** (`storage/vector_store.py`)
-   - Simplified ChromaDB wrapper for news embeddings
+   - ChromaDB wrapper for news embeddings
    - Store and retrieve news articles using semantic search
    - Enable explanation agent to find relevant context
+   - **Storage Location**: ChromaDB files stored in `db/chroma/` directory
+   - Persistent storage for news embeddings and metadata

 #### Key Design Features:
 - **Individual Model Usage**: Each sentiment model can be used standalone via `BaseSentimentModel` interface